probmods/webppl/docs/functions/other.rst

    .. describe:: samples

-      The number of times the AIS procedure is repeated. ``AIS`` returns the average of the estimates produced by the individual runs.
+      The number of times the AIS procedure is repeated. ``AIS`` returns the average of the log of the estimates produced by the individual runs.

       Default: ``1``

    Example usage::

      AIS(model, {samples: 100, steps: 100})

+.. rubric:: Bibliography

+.. [grosse16] Grosse, Roger B., Siddharth Ancha, and Daniel M. Roy.
+              "Measuring the reliability of MCMC inference with bidirectional Monte Carlo."
+Advances in Neural
+              Information Processing Systems.
+2016.